alex-tilkin/spring_boot_3_with_vault/README.md

 # spring_boot_3_with_vault

-Install Vault on you machine and run in dev mode:
+Install Vault on your machine and run in dev mode:

 ```
 brew tap hashicorp/tap